West Coast Main Line, United Kingdom

 Each train has a shop rather than a traditional buffet, selling food and drink, magazines, CDs and headphones for the at-seat entertainment system.
 Lessons learned from sister franchise CrossCountry’s introduction of new trains, particularly in regard to interiors, were applied to Pendolino.

 Despite delays in their entry to traffic, and technical problems caused by the complex nature of the trains, the Class 390 EMUs have been a general success.
-All 53 have been in service and four new carriages will enter service in 2011 and 2012.
+All 53 have been in service and new carriages were delivered in October 2012 increasing the total Pendolino fleet on the line to 56.

 Train protection and warning system